Santa Flavia

 Santa Flavia (known as Solunto until 1880) is a town in the Metropolitan City of Palermo, Sicily, southern Italy.

 Overview

 The town is situated between the Gulf of Palermo and the town and hot springs known as Termini Imerese, on the Tyrrhenian Sea, 15 km east of Palermo.
 Inside the town are the remains of the ancient city of Soluntum.

 The main agricultural product of Santa Flavia is the grapefruit.
-Additionally, the town, due to its location on the coast is known for its different types of fresh fish.
-The town caters to tourism, specifically its many seaside resorts.
+The town is known for its variety of fresh fish.
+The town caters to tourism and has numerous seaside resorts.

+Archeology

+There is an archaeological area of the Phoenician and then the Hellenistic city of Solunto.
+In addition to the ruins of the ancient site, a small museum, the Antiquarium, located at the entrance to the excavations, can be visited; various types of materials are on display: ceramics, fragments of painted plaster, steles, statuettes, votive reliefs, capitals and coins from Solunto and other origins.

+Monument

+The town is famous for being one of the favorite places of the Sicilian aristocracy who built numerous residences there which represent architectural masterpieces and are rich in works of art.